How to Join

-Medical Requirements: If you have any medical issues (such as asthma, ADD/ADHD, learning disabilities, etc.) please let us know and we can help find out if you will be qualified to be an officer before you get too far into the program.
-You can search this instruction (external link) to see if your medical history may be disqualifying.
+If you have any history of diagnosed medical issues (such as asthma, ADD/ADHD, learning disabilities, eating disorders, eczema/atopic dermatitis, depression/anxiety, etc.) or you take a prescription medication, please let us know.
+We can help find out if you will be qualified to be an officer before you start.
+Not all medical issues are disqualifying, but we need to know upfront.

-Physical Requirements: You will have to pass the Air Force Physical Fitness Assessment by the third semester
+You will have to pass the Air Force Physical Fitness Assessment by the third semester.

-You may join the program up to the fourth Tuesday of the fall semester.
-Sign up for AERO 1110 (class meets from 2:00-2:50 on Tuesdays) and AERO 2110 (meets from 3:00-3:50, also on Tuesdays).
-There is a two-hour lab associated with the course which meets from 4:00-5:50pm on Tuesdays.
-BGSU students may encounter difficulty signing up for both classes because the university system may think the lab for the two courses conflicts, but it is the same lab.
-Come by the office in 164 Memorial Hall and we will help you with the paperwork to resolve this issue
+You may join the program up to the second Tuesday of the fall semester.
+Sign up for AERO 1110 and AERO 2110.
+There is a two-hour lab associated with the courses.
+Some students may encounter difficulty signing up for both classes because the university system may think the lab for the two courses conflicts, but it is the same lab.
+Come by the office in 164 Memorial Hall and we will help you with the paperwork to resolve this issue.

 *NOTE: For AFROTC purposes, your academic standing is calculated backwards from your planned date of graduation.
 If you are a sophomore with four years or more of college left, we will consider you a freshman and you should sign up for the appropriate class.
 If you are a sophomore or junior with three years or more of college left, you will be considered a sophomore.
 Air Force ROTC requires a minimum of 3 years to complete, 5 semesters of which must be as a full-time student (you do not need to be a full-time student your last semester before graduation).